tomeichlersmith/smux/README.md

     smux --list destination

+# INSTALLATION

+You can install or update smux by obtaining the source code from the repository https://github.com/tomeichlersmith/smux either by cloning it or by downloading one of the releases and then running the installation command.

+    cd smux
+    ./install

 # CONTRIBUTING

 Feel free to create a fork of https://github.com/tomeichlersmith/smux and open a Pull Request with any bug patches or feature improvements.
 We aim to keep smux as a single file with optional completion and manual files in parallel.
 Check that smux is still POSIX with dash.